A Change Is Gonna Come by Sam Cooke

 Fight Song by Rachel Platten

 Rachel Platten’s “Fight Song” has become the anthem of people struggling though a difficult time–it is played in hospital wards, for example, and in rehab centers.
 Although Platten is pleased that the song encourages others, she wrote it to encourage herself.
-What personal struggle prompted her to write the song?

 Hello by Adele

 The song is about a woman who is trying to reconnect with an ex-boyfriend.
 But Adele said in interviews that for her, the song is about trying to reconnect with herself.
-What did she mean by that?

 Just Like That by Bonnie Raitt